ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 More information can be found on our [Lodestar website](https://lodestar.chainsafe.io/)

+### Nimbus

+Nimbus is a consensus client implementation written in Nim under Apache-2.0 license.
+It is a production-ready client in use by solo-stakers and staking pools.
+It is designed for resource efficiency, making it easy to run Nimbus on resource-restricted devices and enterprise infrastructure with equal ease, without compromising stability or reward performance.
+A lighter resource footprint means the client has greater margin-of-safety when the network is under stress.

+Documentation can be found in the [Nimbus Guide](https://nimbus.guide/).

 ### Prysm

 Prysm is a full-featured, open source consensus client written in Go under the GPL-3.0 license.
 It features an optional webapp UI and prioritizes user experience, documentation, and configurability for both stake-at-home and institutional users.

 Visit [Prysm docs](https://docs.prylabs.network/docs/getting-started/) to learn more.

+### Teku

+Teku is one of the original beacon chain genesis clients.
+Alongside the usual goals (security, robustness, stability, usability, performance) it specifically aims to comply fully with all the various consensus client standards.

+Teku offers very flexible deployment options.
+The beacon node and validator client can be run together as a single process, which is extremely convenient for solo stakers, or they can be run separately for sophisticated staking operations.
+In addition, Teku is fully interoperable with [Web3Signer](https://github.com/ConsenSys/web3signer/) for signing key security and slashing protection.

+Teku is written in Java and is Apache 2.0 licensed.
+It is developed by the Protocols team at ConsenSys that is also responsible for Besu and Web3Signer.
+Learn more in [Teku docs](https://docs.teku.consensys.net/en/latest/).

 ### Synchronization modes {#sync-modes}

 To follow and verify current data in the network, the Ethereum client needs to sync with the latest network state.
 This is done by downloading data from peers, cryptographically verifying their integrity, and building a local blockchain database.

 Synchronization modes represent different approaches to this process with various trade-offs.
 Clients also vary in their implementation of sync algorithms.
 Always refer to the official documentation of your chosen client for specifics on implementation.

 #### Execution layer sync modes

-#### Full sync {#full-sync}
+#### Full sync

 Full sync downloads all blocks (including headers, transactions, and receipts) and generates the state of the blockchain incrementally by executing every block from genesis.